 Meet The Disney Dream Cruise Ship

-If you’re considering a sailing aboard the Disney Dream, or you’re already booked and want to know what to expect, this post is your walkthrough of the ship.
-The Disney Dream first set sail in 2010 and underwent a major refurbishment in 2024.
-There are 14 decks aboard the Disney Dream, each thoughtfully designed to offer a balance of entertainment, relaxation, and comfort.
+If you’re thinking about sailing on the Disney Dream, or you already have a cruise booked and just want to know what it’s like, here’s a walkthrough of the ship.
+The Disney Dream first set sail in 2010 and recently underwent a major refurbishment in 2024.
+Compared to the older Disney ships, the Dream feels bigger, more modern, and packed with things to do, while still keeping that classic Disney Cruise Line feeling families love.

 Meet the Disney Dream